 I tell the story often about how I got started in photography.
 I initially wanted to be a newborn photographer and offer those cute poses and adorable bum poses.
 Well, I learned early on that I was not cut out for that.
 I became a wedding a photographer by pure accident.
 My friend was getting married, I was hesitant but I did it and fell in love weddings.
 As much as I love weddings, it just doesn’t fit my single mom lifestyle anymore.
-I know I had to make a shift.
+I knew I had to make a shift.
 I knew I wanted to offer studio portraits and just fell in love with black and white child portraits.

-Being a natural light photographer, I was TERRIFIED of lighting.
+Because I was a natural light photographer, I was TERRIFIED of lighting.
 I learned to use lighting to work with weddings for receptions but that’s as fas as my knowledge went.

 That’s when lighting came in!
 Learning to use light has allowed me to provide more consistent work and have more control with my schedule.
 As a single mom, I need to be able to decide when I schedule sessions so it’s not affecting my time with my kids.